jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 A: For some people it does.
 For some people it helps them have movements.
 You have to experiment and see what things do for you.
 And if it's consistent it works, okay?

-Q: Q: Two questions.
-I’ve been experiencing heart fibrillations, [unintelligible] joints and I don’t know if that’s part of my [unintelligible].
+Q: Two questions.
+I’ve been experiencing heart fibrillations, and sort of the achy joints and I don’t know if that’s part of my RA (rheumatoid arthritis).
 How much fat of different kinds should I be eating daily?

 A: You’re one of the dryer individuals that I’ve had but you’re doing better.
 It all depends on how well you digest - how much bile you produce.
 Your skin looks good.
 I see red blood cells, enzymes.
 You’re probably going as fast as you can.
 As you get better, eating pineapple will help that.